ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 `sh run.sh`

 This command is not rebuilding the [Modelica](https://www.openmodelica.org/) simulator but just updating the parameters and launching the demo.
+Therefore, if you change some parameters in the Python script `params.py`, you just need to relaunch the simulation with `run.sh`.
+No need to rebuild a simulator.

 You can also use the scripts with the option noecho